orymeyer/AutoIT-Key-Logger/README.md

 ##Instructions

 * Download AutoIT from [here](https://www.autoitscript.com/site/autoit/downloads/) and optionally SCITE.
-* Edit the keylogger.au3 file and set
+* Edit the keylogger.au3 file and set the following line to your server URL.
 ```
 $postServer="www.myserver.com/log"
 ```
-to your server URL.

 * Deploy on your machine.